 What about the fact that there are an estimated 4.3 billion email users worldwide?
 Does that not constitute an audience worth targeting?

 Of course it does!
-But if you’ve recently been convinced by someone that email is best left to inter-departmental communication and as a vehicle for Uncle Dave to send the rest of the family jokes every five minutes, we’d like to debunk six of the most common myths…
+But if you’ve recently been convinced by someone that email is best left to inter-departmental communication.
+Or, as a vehicle for Uncle Dave to send the rest of the family jokes every five minutes.
+We’d like to debunk six of the most common email marketing myths…

 Myth 1: Sending loads of emails just annoys people

-Well, that’s undoubtedly true; none of us want to receive a constant barrage of emails (particularly from Uncle Dave), but that’s why the most successful email marketers know how to balance frequency with value.
+None of us want a constant barrage of emails (particularly from Uncle Dave).
+However, that’s why the most successful email marketers know how to balance frequency with value.

-Providing your email marketing messages are timely, relevant and personalised, recipients are unlikely to get particularly fed up with receiving them.
-On the contrary, they’ll look forward to the next message if you can demonstrate real value with everything you send them.
+Providing your email marketing messages are timely, relevant and personalised, recipients won’t be fed-up with receiving them.
+On the contrary, they’ll look forward to the next message if you can demonstrate real value with everything you send.